 The fact that Lennon’s pedigree is utterly Irish (his parents have been described as “indisputably white” by the BBC) is belied by his dark skin tone and once-thick black hair.
-Because of his distinctive appearance, he grew up being perceived by his surrounding as a child of mixed-race, which was quite ample to turn him into a target for racial slurs and abuse.
+Because of his distinctive appearance, he grew up being perceived by his surrounding as a child of mixed-race, which was fodder enough for racial slurs and abuse.

 “When my hair was shorter it looked like a little afro and people just assumed you’re half-caste,” Lennon said on a 1990 episode of BBC’s “Everyman” that focused on the black experience in Britain.
 “When I was younger I would try to explain.
 After a while I just got sick of it, the explaining.”

 The identity stuck.
 “When I’m alone in my bedroom looking in the mirror, thinking about the stuff I’ve written down, my past, relationship-wise, pictures on the wall… I think I’m a black man,” said Lennon, then 24 years old, on “Everyman.”

 As a young actor, he found more success getting cast for black roles than white, according to The Sun.

 Over time, he fully adopted the identity, taken the African name “Ekundayo” and even referring to himself as “African born again.”

 “Everybody on the planet is African.
 It’s your choice as to whether you accept it,” he wrote in the book “Photo ID.”